 How to Prep for the 1031 Identification Period

-• Start your search for replacement properties early.
-You aren’t required to wait until your relinquished property is on the market or sold before looking for your replacement investment.
+- Start your search for replacement properties early.
+You can look for your replacement property before your relinquished property is on the market or sold.

-• Engage a real estate agent to help you not only with the sale of the relinquished property but also with your search for replacements.
+- Engage a real estate agent to help you with the sale of the relinquished property and with your search for replacements.
 Your agent can help you quickly identify potential properties.

-• Have your qualified intermediary lined up before you put your property on the market.
-You don’t know how quickly a unit may sell, and you don’t want to scramble to find someone to act as your third party.
+- Have your qualified intermediary lined up before you put your property on the market.
+A unit may sell quickly, and you don’t want to scramble to find someone to act as your third party.

 Day 46–180: Exchange Period